Dogeon188/HandwritingRecognizeUnipen/README.md

 # Handwritting Recognition with Simple Neural Network

-Just a simple attempt to build a neural network for handwritting recognition using [TensorFlow](https://www.tensorflow.org/).
+Just a simple attempt to build a neural network for handwriting recognition using [TensorFlow](https://www.tensorflow.org/).

 The repository is a part of a project for the Hardware Design and Lab course.
 The implementation of the model on FPGA can be found in [Dogeon188/BestIDE](https://github.com/Dogeon188/BestIDE).